serverlessworkflow/specification/specification.md

 <img src="media/spec/compensation-exec.png" height="400px" alt="Compensation Execution Example"/>
 </p>

-In this example lets say our workflow execution is at the "End" state which defines the `compensateBefore` property to true as shown in the previous section.
+In this example lets say our workflow execution is at the "End" state which defines the `compensate` property to true as shown in the previous section.
 States with a red border, namely "A", "B", "D" and "E" are states which have so far been executed successfully.
 State "C" has not been executed during workflow execution in our example.